-Colby Mangum is a tenure earning assistant professor with the Athletic Training Program in the College of Health Professions and Sciences at the University of Central Florida.
+Colby Mangum is a tenured associate professor with the Athletic Training Program in the School of Kinesiology and Rehabilitation Sciences at the University of Central Florida.
+She is the Director of the REhabilitation, Athletic assessment, and DYnamic imaging (READY) Lab in the Institute of Exercise Physiology and Rehabilitation Science.
 Mangum’s research focuses on the lumbopelvic-hip complex, low back pain, and the connection between core stability and lower extremity function.
-She also has specific interest in musculoskeletal ultrasound imaging and muscle function in chronic lower extremity injuries.
+She also has specific interest in dynamic musculoskeletal ultrasound imaging and muscle function in chronic lower extremity injuries.

 Mangum graduated from the University of North Carolina at Chapel Hill, with her Bachelor of Arts in Exercise and Sport Science – Athletic Training.
 She went on to the University of Virginia where she earned her Post-Professional Athletic Training Master’s degree and her Ph.D. in Sports Medicine.